 If you decide to participate, getting started is easy!
 First, call the Ticket to Work Help Line at 1-866-968-7842 (V)/ 866-833-2967 (TTY) to verify your eligibility.
 Our customer service representatives will explain to you how the program works and answer any questions or address any concerns you might have.
 They will also offer to mail you a list of service providers, or if you prefer, you can use the Find Help tool to get a customized list of providers that are available to help you.

 The next step is deciding what service provider is right for you.
-You may work with either an Employment Network or your state Vocational Rehabilitation agency, depending on your needs.
-You may also receive services from your vocational rehabilitation agency and then receive ongoing services from an Employment Network.
+You may work with either an Employment Network (EN) or your state Vocational Rehabilitation (VR) agency, depending on your needs.
+The "Finding an EN and Assigning Your Ticket Worksheet" can help you keep track of the ENs you are interested in and provides important questions for you to ask.
+You may also receive services from your VR agency and then receive ongoing services from an Employment Network.

 Some ENs are also part of a state’s public workforce system.
 These workforce ENs provide access to additional employment support services including training programs and special programs for youth in transition and veterans.
 A Ticket to Work participant who assigns their Ticket to a workforce EN will either work with a workforce EN directly or via other providers in the workforce system, including American Job Centers.